-Approximately 10% of the bones in the cat's body are found in the tail.
-These bones are known as caudal vertebrae.
-There are no set number of bones in the cat's tail, but an average number is between 20 and 23.
+Approximately 10% of the bones in the cat’s body are found in the tail, which are known as caudal vertebrae.
+There are no set number of bones in the cat’s tail, but an average number is between 20 and 23.
 This depends on the breed of cat and the length of the tail.
-The cat's tail is an extension of the spine and is used to help him balance and as an aid to communication.
+The cat’s tail is an extension of the spine and helps the cat balance and communicate.

 The Japanese Bobtail and American Bobtail are two other breeds of domestic cat with shortened tails.

 The tail is an important tool to help keep kitty balanced when he walks along a fence.
-The tail is used as a counterweight, if he looks left, the tail will move in the opposite direction.
+The cat uses the tail as a counterweight, if he looks left, the tail will move in the opposite direction.

 The tail can tell us (and other animals) a lot about the cat’s current mood.

 Some cats have a habit of sucking their tail.
-This is thought to be a throwback to kittenhood when he would suckle from his mother, and not dissimilar to thumb sucking in humans.
-It is generally harmless unless done excessively, and then there may be some damage.
+This is a throwback to infancy and is generally harmless unless done excessively, and then there may be some damage.